AY2425S2-CS2103T-T08-4/tp/docs/DeveloperGuide.md

    Currently, when storage files (`applicationsmanager.json` and `addressbook.json`) are detected to have corruption or incorrect formatting, the application wipes user data and starts with a clean slate, resulting in complete data loss even from minor formatting errors.
 We plan to implement a more robust data recovery mechanism that attempts to salvage uncorrupted portions of the files, creates automatic backups before wiping data, and provides users with options to restore from previous states rather than immediately discarding all data.

 4. **Improve UI pie chart**
-   Currently, a bug in the pie chart component makes it such that past 33 jobs with applicants, or 5 schools with applicants, the legend of the pie chart fails to render.
+   Currently, a bug in the legend and the pie chart component makes it such that past 33 jobs with applicants, the legend of the pie chart fails to render.
 We believe this is due to a CSS bug.
 We intend to fix this in a future iteration.

 5. **Improve skill tag validation and parsing** Currently, the skill tag with prefix `k/` is limited through input validation to single words with no spaces, and with only `.` and `/` as special characters allowed.
 We plan to expand the input validation and parsing such that skills can accept multi-word inputs and more special characters, in a manner that is meaningful.